Motivic action for Siegel modular forms: Introduction

 Suppose $F$ is a real quadratic field and let $f$ be the (non-endoscopic) Yoshida lift of a Hilbert modular form $f_0$ of weight $(2,2)$.
 Using a theorem of Ramakrishnan~\cite{Ramakrishnan} on special values of Asai $L$-functions for Hilbert modular forms, we prove the following theorem.

 \begin{thmx}[Theorem~\ref{thm:real_quadratic}] Suppose $f$ is the Yoshida lift of a Hilbert modular form $f_0$.
-Then there is an explicit rank one subspace of $(H^1_{\mathcal M})^\vee$ which acts rationally.
+Then there is an explicit rank one subspace of $(H^1_{\mathcal M})^\vee$ which acts rationally on coherent cohomology.
 Therefore, assuming the rank prediction of Beilinson's conjecture (Hypothesis~\ref{hyp:reg_is_isom}), Conjecture~\ref{conj:A} is true in this case. \end{thmx}

 This is one of the first unconditional results towards the motivic action conjectures.
 As far as we know, the only other known case is dihedral weight one modular forms (c.f.\ ~\cite{Horawa} over $\C$ and \cite{DHRV, lecouturier2022triple, zhang2023harris} mod $p^n$).